 He said that regardless of whether retailers should have foreseen labour shortages or not, one thing that is clear is that UK retailers were not prepared for either of them.

-He stated that while both Brexit and the pandemic have undoubtedly been the main drivers of these labour shortages, a lack of digital transformation has also played its part, with many retailers still relying on inefficient human orientated processes within their fulfilment operations.
+He stated that while both Brexit and the pandemic have undoubtedly been the main drivers of these labour shortages, a lack of digital transformation has also played its part, with many retailers still relying on inefficient human orientated processes within their fulfillment operations.

 “Whether retailers should have foreseen labour shortages or not no longer matters,” Lahiri reflected.